-While every effort has been made to ensure this article explains how the Salesforce SOQL query optimizer works at a high level, its behavior may change without notice to accommodate additional performance enhancements.
-Developers are advised to use the Query Plan view (available since Summer '14) in the Developer Console, to be able to tune non-selective queries based on the information provided by the optimizer at the time the query plan for the affected SOQL query is generated.
+While this article explains how the Salesforce SOQL query optimizer works at a high level, its behavior may change without notice to accommodate additional performance enhancements.
+Developers are advised to use the Query Plan view (available since Summer '14) in the Developer Console to tune non-selective queries based on information provided by the optimizer when the query plan is generated.
+Note: Indexes can add cost to DML operations and the Query Optimizer may behave differently based on indexes, which may affect performance.

 A query is selective when one of the query filters is on an indexed field and the query filter reduces the resulting number of rows below a system-defined threshold.
-The performance of the SOQL query improves when two or more filters used in the WHERE clause meet the mentioned conditions.
+Query performance improves when two or more filters in the WHERE clause meet these conditions.

-The selectivity threshold is 10% of the records for the first million records and less than 5% of the records after the first million records, up to a maximum of 333,000 records.
-In some circumstances, for example with a query filter that is an indexed standard field, the threshold may be higher.
-Also, the selectivity threshold is subject to change.
+The selectivity threshold is 10% of records for the first million records, and less than 5% of records after the first million, up to a maximum of 333,000 records.
+For indexed standard fields, the threshold may be higher.
+The selectivity threshold is subject to change.

 SELECT Id FROM Account WHERE Id IN (<list of account IDs>)